Almansa: Camino de Santiago

 Two pilgrim routes on the Camino de Santiago meet in Almansa.
 From the south comes the Camino de la Lana and from the east, the Camino de Levante.
 The Camino de la Lana joins Alicante with Burgos, and the Camino de Levante joins Valencia with Zamora.

+Past Residents

+Santiago Bernabéu de Yeste (8 June 1895 – 2 June 1978) - The 11th President of Real Madrid - Bernabéu was born in Montealegre del Castillo (named simply Montealegre before 1916), in the province of Albacete, Spain.
+However, he was registered at his parents' home in the near town Almansa, where his family lived.
+His family moved to Madrid when he was very young, and Bernabéu himself joined the Real Madrid junior ranks in 1909 at age 14, after being a regular spectator at their matches for years.